 Ms. Howard brings to the board significant managerial and operational experience from her tenure as Chief Executive Officer of Navigant and the other various positions she held at Navigant.
-Ms. Howard also brings an important perspective from her service as a director on other public company boards.
+Ms. Howard also brings an important perspective from serving on other public company boards.